nju-cn-course/nju-network-labs/content/ch01/lab-1.md

 ## Handing it in

+Create a directory named `report/` in your repository and place your report, capture files and other materials in it.

 ### Report

-We will provide a template of your lab assignment report [here](https://box.nju.edu.cn/d/123a70ac8ff34595b18f/).
-You need to submit the report in your repository named `<学号><姓名>_lab_1`.
-The format of your report can be Microsoft Doc or PDF.
+We will provide a template of your lab assignment report [here](https://box.nju.edu.cn/d/f334d2c3bd4446b68003/).
+You need to submit the report in your repository named `<student ID><name>_lab_1.pdf`.
+The format of your report should be PDF.
 An example is `123456789拾佰仟_lab_1.pdf`.

 ### Capture file